skyuecx0630/k8s-template/cluster-access.md

 ## Cluster created by IAM user

-When a cluster is set up for the first time, only a user who created EKS Cluster can access a cluster.
+When a cluster is set up for the first time, only a user who created EKS cluster can access to it.

 This user can make other users/roles to access to a cluster.